-1.1.1 Greater Nottingham is made up of the administrative areas Broxtowe, Erewash, Gedling, Nottingham City and Rushcliffe Councils, and the Hucknall part of Ashfield Council.
-These authorities, with the support of Derbyshire and Nottinghamshire County Council, have been working together to produce an aligned set of policies and principles on how the city region can develop over between 2011 and 2028the next 15 years.

-1.1.2 Previously, 5 authorities1 had been working to produce Aligned Core Strategies.
-However, following the election of the coalition government and their decision to abolish Regional Strategies, including the East Midlands Regional Plan, all the authorities have re-examined how they will meet their housing requirements and progress their Local Development Frameworks.

-1.1.3 Broxtowe, Erewash, Gedling and Nottingham City Councils have reviewed the evidence for the area's objective assessment of housing needs, including full consideration of the Government's 2008-based Household Projections.
+- 1.1.1 Greater Nottingham is made up of the administrative areas of Broxtowe, Erewash, Gedling, Nottingham City and Rushcliffe Councils, and the Hucknall part of Ashfield Council.
+These authorities, with the support of Derbyshire and Nottinghamshire County Councils, have been working together to produce an aligned set of policies and principles on how the city region can develop between 2011 and 2028. - 1.1.2 Previously, 5 authorities1 had been working to produce Aligned Core Strategies.
+However, following the election of the Coalition Government and their decision to abolish Regional Strategies, including the East Midlands Regional Plan, all the authorities re-examined how they will meet their housing requirements and progress their Local Plans. - 1.1.3 Broxtowe, Erewash, Gedling and Nottingham City Councils have reviewed the evidence for the area's objective assessment of housing needs, including full consideration of the Government's 2008-based Household Projections.
 As a result of this exercise, the Councils have concluded that the housing provision, as proposed through the Regional Plan, is supported by available evidence, and remains the appropriate level of housing provision to plan for in the plan area.
-Broxtowe, Gedling and Nottingham City have therefore prepared this new aligned and consistent planning strategy for their part of Greater Nottingham which is referred to throughout this document as the plan area, and is shown on Map 1.1.
-Although Erewash Borough Council wasis unable to publish its Core Strategy at the same time as the other Councils and has therefore as a result is proposing to published a separate Core Strategy-, the methodology and outcome of the review of the evidence for the area's objective assessment of housing needs is shared slightly later in the Summer.

-1.1.4 Erewash's policy numbering remains the same as the Aligned Core Strategies apart from Policy 5 which is omitted from their Core Strategy (as this does not directly relate to Erewash).
-Minor amendments to the Erewash policies have also been made to make them more locally specific but are still in full alignment and have a consistent approach to housing provision.
+Broxtowe, Gedling and Nottingham City Councils have therefore prepared this new aligned and consistent planning strategy for their part of Greater Nottingham which is referred to throughout this document as the plan area, and is shown on Map 1.1.
+Although Erewash Borough Council was unable to publish its Core Strategy at the same time as the other Councils and has therefore published a separate Core Strategy, the methodology and outcome of the review of the evidence for the area's objective assessment of housing needs is shared. - 1.1.4 The policy numbering in the Erewash Core Strategy remains the same as for the Aligned Core Strategies apart from Policy 5 which is omitted (as this does not directly relate to Erewash).
+Minor adjustments to the policies to make them more locally distinctive were made by Erewash for the submission of their Core Strategy, and the Inspector recommended some Main Modifications to the policies during the course of the Examination.
+However, the policies of the Erewash Core Strategy remain consistent with the Aligned Core Strategies, except for Green Belt where no Green Belt Review is anticipated in Erewash.